 4) Untwist the element end from around the Element Terminal Bolt.
 Straighten it out as much as possible.
-Untightening the element terminal:

 5) Cut the old elements off as close to the "through hole" on the outside of the kiln as possible.
 You want a straight element tail to pull through the through hole, not a crooked one.